bruhtus/basic-python/README.md

 ```python
 json_file = json.dums(dictionary, indent=4) #indent could be 2, 4, 8, and so on.
 It can beautifies the json.
 ```

+### Open File CSV

+> CSV stands for Comma Separated Values.
+CSV is a simple file format used to store tabular data, such as a spreadsheet or database.